 Some voices in education state that direct instruction isn’t as engaging to students.
 However, a great teacher can make direct instruction dynamic and interactive, leading to high levels of engagement.
 More importantly, direct instruction has been PROVEN to correlate to student achievement in the classroom.
 The 2017 Hattie Ranking indicates that direct instruction is very effective and has a high correlation to student gains, even more so than one-to-one technology, technology across the board, or self-regulation strategies.
 Not that technology or self-regulation lack their place, but direct instruction comes out well ahead!
 A study, Comprehensive School Reform and Achievement: A meta-analysis by Borman et al looked at three different school models and direct instruction was one of three methods classified as having the strongest evidence of effectiveness across the board.

 Direct instruction can have a place in differentiation.
-Once you complete your pre-assessments, find the common objective and goal for all of your students.
-Directly instruct on the topic or concept you want all students to master, although you’ll then need to scaffold or enrich the lesson for different students in your class or offer different levels of reading material to reach the same goal.
+Once you complete your pre-assessments, find the common objective (standard) and goal for all of your students.
+During instruction scaffold or enrich the lesson for different students in your class to reach the same goal.
+One way is to offer different levels of reading material.
 You can have similar questions related to the reading skill or subject matter, but students are reading at their level.
-That’s why differentiation groups post-whole group instruction are widely successful.
+That’s why differentiation groups after the whole group instruction are widely successful.
 All students have the same jumping-off point and a common goal.
 To effectively differentiate from this point forward, remind students of their common objective and desired outcome- but allow them to read on their level, produce different deliverables, and support their individual needs within small groups.

 Leading Direct Instruction Take Away: